Welcome To My Practice

 My approach as a CBT Psychotherapist and Life Coach, is collaborative and client-centred.
 My primary aim is to work with clients to help them achieve their desired goals.
 I meet every client with openness, flexibility and respect.
 I listen and engage with every client in a non-judgemental way.
 My perspective is that it is the psychotherapeutic relationship which is central to the success of the therapy - not just the treatment the client receives.
 My preferred therapeutic approach is Rational Emotive Behavioural Therapy (REBT) which is a humanistic, trans-diagnostic and existential form of therapy – this approach is goal-directed, holistic and has a philosophical concept that can be applied to most types of mental and behavioural disorders.

-While my therapeutic approach is located within the primary Cognitive Behavioural Therapy (CBT/REBT) framework, I have been trained in the application of other approaches such as Applied Behaviour Analysis Therapy (ABA), Positive Behaviour Support (PBS), Third Wave CBT - Mindfulness, Acceptance and Commitment Therapies (ACT); these approaches offer an integrated and client-centred pathway.
+While my therapeutic approach is located within the primary Cognitive Behavioural Therapy (CBT/REBT) framework, I have been trained in the application of other approaches such as Applied Behaviour Analysis Therapy (ABA), Positive Behaviour Support (PBS), Third Wave CBT - Mindfulness, Compassion Focused Therapy, Acceptance and Commitment Therapies (ACT); these approaches offer an integrated and client-centred pathway.
 My objective is to support clients to develop an awareness and insight of how their negative pattern of thinking, behaviour and experiences impact on their current lives and to help them unlock their ability within to accept, change and apply a new and positive way of thinking, behaving and living without compromising their values and self-worth.

 Counselling focus on helping clients with emotional distress which stops them being able to function as well as they would like.
 Counselling can be short as six sessions or as long as three years...